BryceRussell/inject-asset-prototype/README.md

     - Inject imports into build (`.../cat.png?static`)
     - Intercept the injected imports and use [`emitFile`](https://rollupjs.org/plugin-development/#this-emitfile) to add the asset to the bundle
     - Use static analysis to find injected asset paths and replace them

+### Limitations

+- Similar to `?url` import
+- During build, returned value is an intermidate value used for static analysis and users may assume that it is always a path and do some dynamic stuff with it

 ### Example